-His expertise includes serious or catastrophic personal injury cases, medical malpractice, class actions, systemic and institutional negligence, human rights, and liability for dangerous or defective products.
+Patrick’s expertise includes serious or catastrophic personal injury cases, medical malpractice, class actions, systemic and institutional negligence, human rights, and liability for dangerous or defective products.
 He has a demonstrated track record of success, including in cases of provincial and national significance.

 Prior to joining Acheson Sweeney Foley Sahota, he worked at criminal defence (Toronto) and insurance defence (Vancouver) firms.
 His love for the city of Victoria and his dedication to securing justice for real, ordinary, everyday British Columbians led him to join our firm.

 From 2014-2015, Patrick completed a clerkship with the Supreme Court of British Columbia in Victoria, during which he assisted various judges on the court with research, editing, and other tasks involved with their cases.
 Patrick helped the judges of the court draft judgments which meaningfully advanced British Columbia law in several important areas, including personal injury, civil procedure, and class actions.